 I spoke at Ignite 12 in Seattle and presented this for the first time.
 It’s time-lapsed video of me writing an essay, called How to Write 1000 words.

-I was inspired by Picasso’s movie The Mystery of Picasso (discussed in the Myths of Innovation), and Matt Wiley’s video of page design, where they bravely work, and makes mistakes, in from of a camera, showing what creating things looks like.
+I was inspired by Picasso’s movie The Mystery of Picasso (discussed in the Myths of Innovation), and Matt Wiley’s video of page design, where they bravely work, and makes mistakes, in front of a camera, showing what creating things looks like.

 Here’s the video with audio commentary: flip to the HD version, which makes it easier to see what I’m doing.